 Vertebral pneumatocysts are gas-filled cavities within the spinal vertebrae.
 They are most common at cervical levels.
 In general, vertebral pneumatocysts are less common than intraosseous pneumatocysts in the pelvis, especially adjacent to the sacroiliac joint.

-Although not completely understood, some authors believe it is an extension from the intradiscal gas (vacuum phenomenon) 1.
-On follow up, these lesions changed to fluid-filled cavities and became granulation tissue later on 2.
-Some of these lesions enlarged in size 1.
+Although not completely understood, some authors believe a vertebral pneumatocyst is an extension of intradiscal gas (vacuum phenomenon) 1.
+On follow up, these lesions can change into fluid-filled cavities and eventually become granulation tissue 2.
+Lesions can enlarge in size 1.

 Considered the best method of diagnosis.
 Gas measures about -800 to -1000 HU in density.
 Detection of associated intradiscal gas and communication between the vertebral and intradiscal gas can be demonstrated.
-Also epidural extension can be easily detected.
+Epidural extension may also be detected.

 Treatment and prognosis

-Follow up to detect any increase in the size but no specific treatment.
+This may be followed up to detect any increase in the size, but there is no specific treatment.

 - 1. Kitagawa T, Fujiwara A, Tamai K et-al. Enlarging vertebral body pneumatocysts in the cervical spine.
 AJNR Am J Neuroradiol.
 2004;24 (8): 1707-10.
 Pubmed citation

 - 2. Yamamoto T, Yoshiya S, Kurosaka M et-al. Natural course of an intraosseous pneumatocyst of the cervical spine.
 AJR Am J Roentgenol.
 2002;179 (3): 667-9. doi:10.2214/ajr.179.3.1790667 - Pubmed citation